williamle8300/anthem/README.md

 Stage 1: Features: "Just Start Making the Tracksets, and Begin Using it" tracksets, the essential UX (obz?, trackset listings?), shuffle play, sorting tracks, keyboard shortcuts

-	add links to all available trackSets at: profileIndex.html figure out da permalinks: alphanumerics ,$-_.+!*'() may be used unencoded within a URL actually add/remove from [trackSet]
+	figure out da permalinks: alphanumerics ,$-_.+!*'() may be used unencoded within a URL actually add/remove from [trackSet]